-It’s one of the biggest professional decisions you’ll make, and one with the potential to significantly change the trajectory of your career, so quitting isn’t something to take lightly.
+It’s one of the biggest professional decisions you’ll make and one with the potential to change the trajectory of your career significantly, so quitting isn’t something to take lightly.
 We tapped our team of recruiting professionals for their expert advice on reasons to quit a job, both good and bad, and some things to consider before you hand in your two weeks’ notice.

-If your workload has become unmanageable, have you had an honest conversation about it with your boss?
+If your workload has become unmanageable, have you honestly discussed it with your boss?
 If you have an intolerable coworker, have you tried asking them directly to change their problematic behavior?
 If you’re no longer engaged with the work, have you asked for more responsibility or considered trying for a promotion?
-While these can make for some tricky conversations, it’s usually the most effective way to deal with a problem at work as opposed to just walking away from the job.
+While these can make for some tricky conversations, it’s usually the most effective way to deal with a problem at work instead of just walking away from the job.

 The first consideration of leaving your job without another one lined up is the financial burden, especially in the current economy.
 How much money do you have in savings?
 What’s your plan if your savings runs out before you land another job?
 What will you do for healthcare, and how will this impact your retirement savings?

-The next thing to consider is the added difficulty of getting a job when you’re unemployed.
-Like it or not, it’s true that it’s easier to get a job when you already have a job.
+The next thing to consider is the difficulty of getting a job when unemployed.
+Like it or not, it’s true that getting a job is easier when you already have one.
 Being unemployed draws additional scrutiny from employers and may put you at a disadvantage when you’re up against other candidates.

 There are a few cases where we’d advocate for leaving a job without something else lined up.
 If your job is putting you or someone else in danger, if you’re being asked to do something illegal or unethical, or if your job is seriously affecting your health beyond normal work-related stress, it’s likely in your best interest to step away.

 We like to compare quitting without another job lined up to a ‘get out of jail free’ card: think of it as a free pass that’s reasonable to use one time in your career.
-If you do it more than once, it’s a dangerous path that could seriously derail your future job prospects.
+Doing it more than once is a dangerous path that could seriously derail your future job prospects.

 Leaving your job isn’t always a bad thing, of course.
 Millions of people do it every year and wind up in better circumstances.
 So what are some good reasons to quit a job?